Product Details

 Castor Oil

-• Plant-Based Castor Oil has gained popularity for its various applications.
+• Our Plant-Based Castor Oil has gained popularity for its various applications.
+Unlike other vegetable oils with limited applications.

-• Unlike other vegetable oils with limited applications, it plays a notable role in conventional medicine and in the industrial world, among many other areas.
+• It is playing a notable role in conventional medicine and in the industrial world, among many other areas.

 Product Details

-Castor Oil Uses:
+Uses:

-• Industrial Applications – Castor oil helps in the manufacturing of soaps, plastics, synthetic resins, Fibers, paints, varnishes, lubricants, dyes, leather treatments, greases, hydraulic fluids, machining Oils, rubbers, and sealants.
+• Industrial Applications: Castor oil helps in the manufacturing of soaps, plastics, synthetic resins, Fibers, paints, varnishes, lubricants, dyes, leather treatments, greases, hydraulic fluids, machining oils, rubbers, and sealants.
 Certain chemicals such as sebacic acid and undecylenic acid were Produced from castor oil.

-• Naturopathy – Naturopathic practitioners claim that castor oil helps strengthen the immune system.
+• Naturopathy: Naturopathic practitioners claim that castor oil helps strengthen the immune system.

 Castor Oil Uses during the Early Time:

-• Castor oil has long been used throughout history.
+Castor oil has long been used throughout history.
 It was reportedly used for medicinal purposes in Ancient Egypt and in the early middle Ages in Europe.
 It was then regarded as a folk medicine.

-• Edgar Cayce, who authored the Encyclopedia of Healing, said that castor oil supported the healing of the small intestines, particularly the lymphatic tissue – this allowed for tissue growth and repair.
+Edgar Cayce, who authored the Encyclopedia of Healing, said that castor oil supported the healing of the small intestines, particularly the lymphatic tissue – this allowed for tissue growth and repair.

 Modern Castor Oil Uses:

-• In the recent centuries, however, natural castor oil (also sometimes referred to as caster oil) was at first identified as a laxative and as a lubricant.
-Mothers used to feed it to their children as a relief for tummy aches.
-When taken orally, castor oil helped ease the pain of constipation and mild diarrhea.
 On the other hand, it was used to lubricate the wheels of wagons and carts.
 It was also used as an aircraft lubricant during the First World War.

 Specification Parameters

-Odor Characteristic odor
+Odor Characteristic Odor

-Solubility Soluble in alcohol and oils.
-Insoluble in water.
+Solubility Soluble in alcohol and oils, Insoluble in water

 Relative density 0.957 - 0.961 @25°C